Ignas75/local-kubernetes/README.md

 - [x] Importing CSVs into DB
 - [ ] Micro-service for querying and modifying the DB in a pod (using a script) where it has access to the DB
 - [ ] Add nginx as a front-proxy for the micro-service
+- [ ] Add secure passwords to the cluster or certs

 ### Current thoughts and efforts
 Will have to move on the connecting the micro-service to the DB, this is gonna be quite a bit more work as it's going to require changes to the micro-service that make it evident that it's connected and working with the DB.